chrisbouchard/discord-fate-bot/README.md

 [python-logging-config-file-format]: https://docs.python.org/3/library/logging.config.html#configuration-file-format

 **Note:** For variables that have a `*_FILE` pair, the direct version is provided as a convenience, e.g., for development.
-It is discouraged to put production secrets in environment variables if at all avoidable.
+We subscribe to the school of thought that it's best not to store production secrets in environment variables if at all avoidable.
 Our Docker Stack definition uses Secrets to share the token and Mongo password into the services.

 ## Architecture